sooham/flight.app/pIII/README.txt

 /data/data/csc207.flightapp/files

 Clients will be given a screen that allows them to quicky search flights and book itineraries.
 By providing the origin, destination, date of deprature in the format YYYY-MM-DD, they can search for itineraries or flights.
+In addition the search can be sort by duration or cost, by pressing on their respstive tabs before the search.
 When searching for itineraries clients can press the view button to view the list of individual flights in the itinerary.
 Once the user has found the itinerary that they want to book, they can press the book button located beside the view button.